JackV2020/Domoticz-Speedtest/README.md

 The plugin starts a detached process which gets the data and posts it back.
 To enable this posting of data please go in Domoticz to Setup > Settings > Local Networks > and add the IP address of your Domoticz host.

-The detached process uses speedtest.py from https://github.com/sivel/speedtest-cli
+The detached process uses speedtest.py from https://github.com/sivel/speedtest-cli which is installed by this plugin for you.

 Before installing make sure that the requests module is installed : sudo apt-get install python3-requests